 Using wall shelves is a great way to maximize space in your kitchen – and to add a personal touch.
 Use pre-cut shelves to suit the space you have.

-Wall panels protects the walls behind countertops and cooktops against soiling.
+Wall panels protect the walls behind countertops and cooktops against soiling.
 They come in numerous colours and designs and are easily fastened to the wall.

 Having the right mix of general, functional, and mood light is the key to a well-lit kitchen.
 At IKEA, you’ll find a wide range of lamps, spotlights, and integrated lighting that enhances your everyday kitchen life.

 Free-standing units like kitchen islands and carts are a great solution when you need more storage, utility, or workspace.
-Many kitchen carts are equipped with castors that make them even more easy to move around.
+Many kitchen carts are equipped with casters that make them even easier to move around.

 VÄRDE is, in contrast to AKURUM kitchen system, a series built on free-standing units.
 Each unit is complete in itself and just like any other piece of furniture, easy to plan for and easy to buy.
 You can also move them any time you want to change your kitchen to reflect your needs, moods, or taste or take them along if you move house.
 You also don’t have to buy everything at once – you can start with a few units and add more as you go.